Bombing of Braunschweig (15 October 1944): Population

-When the Second World War began, Braunschweig had 202,284 inhabitants.
+When World War II began, Braunschweig had 202,284 inhabitants.
 By the war's end, the population had fallen by 26.03% to 149,641.
-From the effects of war (mainly air raids but also their aftermath, such as having to dispose of or otherwise make safe the duds that the Allies dropped) about 2,905 people died, 1,286 of whom (44.3%) were foreigners.
-These foreigners were predominantly prisoners of war, forced labourers, and concentration camp inmates who worked in the armament industry, and who were forbidden access to the air raid bunkers.
+From the effects of war (mainly air raids but also their aftermath, such as having to dispose of, or otherwise make safe, the duds that the Allies dropped) about 2,905 people died, 1,286 of whom (44.3%) were foreigners.
+These foreigners were predominantly prisoners of war, forced labourers, and concentration camp inmates who worked in the armament industry, and who were forbidden access to air raid bunkers.

 Destruction of housing and infrastructure

-Between 1940 and 1945, Braunschweig was targeted 42 times by RAF and USAAF air raids.